joao-conde/advents-of-code/2020/README.md

 ## Running solutions

-The following assumes you are at the project root level (same as `Cargo.toml` and this `README.md`).
+The following assumes you are at the project root level (same as this `README.md`).

 To run the solution for a given day: